nest-boot/nest-boot/.changeset/afraid-stingrays-shop.md

 "@nest-boot/file-upload": patch
 ---

-add path option, add persist function
+Rename the tmpAssetToFileAsset method to persist